Italian Tomato Sauce

-About once a month, you’ll find a giant pot of Italian Tomato Sauce bubbling away on my stove, making the house smell scrumptious.
+About once a month, you’ll find a giant pot of this Italian Tomato Sauce bubbling away on my stove, making the house smell scrumptious.

 It’s a terrific red sauce – I’ve found none better.
 It’s perfectly balanced – not too acidic, not too sweet – with loads of flavor thanks in part to lots of Italian seasoning, green peppers, garlic, and parsley.
 And when you make it with fire-roasted tomatoes … yes.

-- 2-3 tablespoons olive oil
+- 2 tablespoons olive oil

-- 1 large onion, diced
+- 1 large onion, diced small (about 3 cups)

 - 1 green bell pepper, diced small (about 1 1/2 cups)

 - 4 teaspoons Italian seasoning

-- 1 – 28 ounce can whole fire-roasted tomatoes (diced fire-roasted tomatoes will work too)
+- 1 (28-ounce) can whole fire-roasted tomatoes (diced fire-roasted tomatoes will work too)

-- 1 6 oz. can tomato paste
+- 1 (6-ounce) can tomato paste

-- 1 tablespoon honey
+- 1 tablespoon honey or granulated sugar*

-- ½ cup minced fresh parsley
+- 1/2 cup minced fresh parsley

-- Continuing to cook over medium heat and stirring occasionally, bring the mixture to a boil.
+- Continuing to cook, stirring occasionally, over medium heat, until it comes to a boil.
 Turn the heat to low, partially cover, and simmer for 30 minutes.

 - Add the parsley, then remove from the heat.

 - Serve over pasta, in lasagna, or use it as a dipping sauce.
 I like to make double (or triple!) batches and freeze it in freezer bags.

 Adapted from The New Moosewood Cookbook// All images and text © for Kitchen Treaty.